ehlesp/smallab-k8s-pve-guide/G007 - Host hardening 01 ~ TFA authentication.md

 The interactive process is a step-by-step execution that asks the user to define some parameters for generating a new TFA token.
 Since those steps do not cover all the possible parameters handled by the command, this interactive method should be used only for a first-contact with the command.

-> [!IMPORTANT]\
-> **Better use the [automated execution method](#22-automated-execution-of-google-authenticator-program) over this interactive one**\
+> [!IMPORTANT] Better use the automated execution method over this interactive one
-> The automated method enables you to use all the options available for generating TFA tokens with the `google-authenticator` program, specially for shell scripting.
+> The [automated execution method](#22-automated-execution-of-google-authenticator-program) enables you to use all the options available for generating TFA tokens with the `google-authenticator` program, specially for shell scripting.

 To start the interactive process, launch the google authenticator program like this: